Cotton Sourcing Map for Brands: 2026 Origin Guide

 Founders sometimes assume "Made in Vietnam" or "Made in Bangladesh" labels neutralize UFLPA risk.
 They don't.
 CBP traces fiber, not garments.
 A Vietnamese-sewn t-shirt with Xinjiang yarn is detainable.
 The shift is about proving fiber origin, not just changing the country of manufacture.
 Indian, Brazilian, US, and West African cotton remain the safest non-Xinjiang sources for US-bound goods.

-Citation capsule: UFLPA enforcement has resulted in over 15,600 shipment detentions worth more than $3.6 billion between June 2022 and late 2025, per US Customs and Border Protection UFLPA statistics (2025).
+Citation capsule: Since June 2022, UFLPA enforcement has put more than 18,000 shipments worth about $3.81 billion under review, with 16,755 held and 10,274 denied entry as of July 2025, per US Customs and Border Protection UFLPA statistics (2026).
 Brands importing cotton goods to the US must document chain of custody from farm to finished good, regardless of cut-and-sew country.

 How do certifications stack with cotton origin?